clarkaid/clarkaid.github.io/_pages/cv.md

 {% include base_path %}

-Education
+## Education
 ======
+Boston University - College of Arts and Sciences    Aug 2021 - May 2025
-* B.A. in Statistics and Computer Science, Boston University, 2025 (expected)
+Bachelor of Arts in Statistics and Computer Science Minor in Spanish

 Projects
 ======